 - Estate Value: Estimated total value of the estate, exclusive of specific exclusions like funeral expenses or liens.

-- Heir Information: Names, addresses, and relationship of all heirs to the decedent.
+- Heir Information: Names, addresses, and relationships of all heirs to the decedent.

-- Asset Details: Description of the assets being claimed, including bank accounts, personal property, or real estate.
+- Asset Details: Description of the claimed assets, including bank accounts, personal property, or real estate.

-- State-Specific Form: Each state provides its own affidavit form, so I must ensure I’m using the correct one.
+- State-Specific Form: Each state provides its own affidavit form, so I must ensure I use the correct one.

 Steps To Complete The Document